 How Long Is Recovery After Liposuction Plastic Surgery?

-Plastic Surgery Silver Spring, MD
+Plastic Surgery Columbia, MD

 Also called lipoplasty, suction lipectomy, liposculpture or lipo, liposuction is a minimally invasive plastic surgery that involves removing excess fat from a localized part of the body using a thin, hollow tube called a cannula.
 Liposuction is not an alternative to weight loss and exercise.
 It is not practical for removing cellulite or tightening loose or saggy skin.